Below are 5 pieces of fiction that I wrote. . .

 I knelt down by the rocky edge of the lake, cupped my hands and took a drink.
 The water was ice cold.
 Its chief source was the spring snowmelt from those stunning mountain peaks, the same ones that had drawn me to this valley in the first place.
 I gazed at the crystal clear lake as the wind blew geometric ripples across its surface.
 I stood there in silence and closed my eyes as the sun warmed my face.
 The only sounds were those of the gentle wind in the trees, the quiet gurgle of a distant stream and the occasional chirping bird.
 I opened my eyes and felt an overwhelming sense of peace and gratitude.

 That moment by the side of that high mountain lake was ethereal.
 Life felt pure, stripped down to its essence.
-For whatever reason, I had a powerful faith at that moment that everything was going to be O.K.
+For whatever reason, I had a powerful faith that everything was going to be O.K.
 I was filled with boundless patience.
-By all accounts, I should have been terrified by situation, but I wasn’t.
-Maybe I was stupid or delirious from hunger, but I pretty much served myself up to the world at that moment and said, “here you go.”
-And I’ve been doing that stupidly or deliriously ever since to varying degrees.
+By all accounts, I should have been terrified by situation, but, instead of feeling fearful, I felt grateful.
+Maybe I was stupid or delirious from hunger.
+But, as I stood by that lake, I pretty much served myself up to the world and said, “Thank you.”
+And, ever since then, I’ve been trying to say those “thank you’s” whenever the world offers such rare and precious glimpses.
+These moments are, of course, accessible to anyone and are actually always there in the most ordinary of circumstances, waiting to be found.
+The truth is that if we are simply paying attention, we’re as likely to stumble upon the same joyful gratitude during a relaxing walk in the park as we are to find it on some precarious adventure.

 – – –